 Salaries for Connecticut’s Accountants, CPAs and CFOs

-The Bureau of Labor Statistics reported that the median salary for an accountant in the state was $76,450 in 2018.
-Experienced professionals in the top ten percent earned an average of $126,380 that year.
-But this is a broad classification and does little to reveal the kind of pay associated with different areas of specialty practice in different industries, let alone different levels of experience and credentials.
+The BLS reported that accountants and auditors in Connecticut earned a median salary of $79,210 as of May 2020, while experienced professionals in the top 10% earned about $125,580 during this time.
+But this broad classification does little to reveal the kind of pay associated with different areas of specialty practice in different industries, let alone different levels of experience and credentials.

-Of course, accountants in the corporate word with CPA licenses, including Chief Financial Officers, earned the highest salaries among professionals with an accounting background.
-CFOs at high-revenue firms in New Haven earned salaries within the range of $135,800 and $556,920.
+Of course, accountants in the corporate word with CPA licenses, including Chief Financial Officers (CFOs), earn the highest salaries among professionals with an accounting background.
+At the median level, Connecticut’s accountants in executive roles earn a median salary that tops $208,000.